40712ef4f9/nf_a/Readme.txt

 * deconstruct station
 you can call engineer and have the option to destroy (fully remove) a single storage/production or whole buildsteps in case you have removed the manager

+* for Exploration (pilot>>more>>Voyager) can be send all class of ships (smallships add tradesubcriptions by default, capitalships only with a captain that have high skills) another option is an Carrier with smallships, they can send by (pilot>>more>>Carrier>>more>>explore Sector) to explore and will return after work is done to her carrier if voyager ships find ownerless ships -> carrier will try to pick them up, but you may send an also an Repairship to collect only those ship by voyager command